Mike Kelly (Pennsylvania politician): Automotive business

 After college, Kelly worked for his father's Chevrolet/Cadillac car dealership.
 In 1995, he took over the business, and added Hyundai and KIA to its lineup.

 In March 2019, a local TV station discovered that 17 vehicles were for sale on Kelly's Uniontown and Butler lots that were the subject of recall notices but had not been repaired.
 The station contacted both the businesses and Kelly's office without receiving responses.
 A month later, a reporter found three of those vehicles with active recalls still for sale.
 In November 2015, Kelly had spoken on the floor of Congress in support of a bill that would have allowed dealers to loan or rent vehicles despite National Highway Traffic Safety Administration (NHTSA) safety recall notices on them.
 Kelly had said, "There is not a single person in our business that would ever put one of our owners in a defective car or a car with a recall.
-But that could happen.
-That could happen."
+But that could happen."
 The bill did not pass.

 Kelly's car dealerships received Paycheck Protection Program loans of between $450,000 and $1.05 million to keep staff on the payroll during the coronavirus pandemic.
-Paycheck Protection Programs loans saved over 160 jobs at Kelly's family-owned dealerships.
-The loans were designed to keep employees on payroll during the COVID-19.
-Former Pennsylvania Gov. Tom Wolf deemed automobile dealerships "non-essential" during the pandemic, which forced Kelly's dealerships to close and allowed the dealerships to accept PPP loans.
+The figure was later estimated to be a combined amount of $974,100.
+The loan program was primarily intended to protect employee pay during the COVID-19 pandemic.
+The loans were eventually forgiven, and Kelly was scrutinized for receiving the loan while serving as a member of Congress, though he denied any wrongdoing.

-United States House of Representatives
+U.S. House of Representatives

-Committees & Caucuses
+Committees and caucuses

-Kelly is a top Republican on the powerful and influential U.S. House of Representatives' Ways & Means Committee.
-He currently chairs the Subcommittee on Tax, which oversees tax policy, the Internal Revenue Service (IRS), and more.
-Kelly also sits on the Ways & Means Committee's Subcommittee on Health, which oversees Medicare policy.
+Kelly has served on the U.S. House of Representatives' Ways & Means Committee since 2013.
+He currently chairs the Subcommittee on Tax and is a member of the Subcommittee on Health.
 He previously served as the top Republican on the Committee's Subcommittee on Oversight.
-Kelly has served on the Ways & Means Committee since 2013.

 Kelly belongs to more than 20 caucuses in the U.S. House of Representatives.
 He chairs or co-chairs several prominent caucuses, including the following: